International students may be admitted to Barry University if they meet the University's admission requirements.

-- Submit a completed application form with a $30.00 nonrefundable application fee (waived for Barry alumni).
+- Submit a completed application form with a $48.00 nonrefundable application fee.
 The School of Business has an online application that can be submitted electronically.
 The application form may also be downloaded, printed out, and submitted.
 The application fee for the graduate electronic applications can be submitted under separate cover.
 A paper application can be obtained by contacting the Office of Admissions.

 - Submit a statement of purpose (goals) or career narrative statement as required by the specific school.